MarzanulHoque/HR-Payroll-Api/README.md

 - Payroll Processing: SalarySlip generation, NetPay calculations
 - Dashboard: Top-level metrics API

-## Next phases (tracked in `AI_INSTRUCTIONS.md`)
+## Next phases
-See `AI_INSTRUCTIONS.md` for the detailed phased roadmap (Auth & RBAC, Advanced Attendance/Shift, Advanced Payroll, Company Configuration, Background Jobs, Notifications, Reporting, Audit Logging).
+Planned roadmap is maintained privately and will be reflected in public documentation as phases are completed.

 ## Tests
 Run `dotnet test` from solution root.